 - Facility maintenance and upgrades: Maintaining and improving our school facilities is crucial for creating an optimal learning environment.
 Funds can be used for necessary repairs and upgrades to school buildings and facilities, including HVAC systems and general maintenance.
 These improvements ensure that our schools remain safe, up to code, and equipped to meet the needs of today’s students.

-School districts will be faced with seeking alternative options, such as property tax increases, to fund much needed facility improvements and safety and security needs.
+School districts will be faced with seeking alternative options, such as property tax increases, to fund facility improvements and safety and security needs.

 School district leaders believe now is the right time to bring this question forward to voters due to financial challenges faced by all schools in the county, including rising costs, aging facilities and increased safety, security and support needs for students.
 Many schools across the county are facing critical facility needs as schools built in different eras require significant updates to meet safety, security and learning standards.